 Created by Stephen Fischer and developed by Susan Beavers, who would later receive three Emmy nominations for her work on Two and a Half Men, My Sister Sam told of a twenty-something freelance photographer whose younger sister comes to live with her, bringing her independent lifestyle to an end.
 For CBS, this show was a potential vehicle for Pam Dawber.
 ‘I had a development deal with CBS, but it turned out I spent three-and-a-half years futilely trying to put together a series,’ she explained.
 ‘Finally, we pitched this idea about a single photographer living with her teenage sister, and at that very moment CBS happened to be in need of a comedy, because both Mary Tyler Moore’s new show and Foley Square had failed.
 We got the pilot together by the skin of our teeth.’
 Yet while the network had high hopes for the concept, the first episode would prove to be a disaster, forcing Warner Bros.
 Television and Dawber’s own company, Pony Productions, to rework the tone and characters before the network pulled the plug.

-For Bardo though, being turned away from the studio was a rejection he was unable to process.
+For Bardo, however, being turned away from the studio was a rejection he was unable to process.
 ‘I was frustrated and it hit me hard, because I wasn’t expecting that,’ he confessed.
 ‘I didn’t understand it.
 It made me feel bad.’
 For some time, Bardo had been writing long letters to Schaeffer, where he felt he was able to express his true feelings to someone who could truly understand him.
 ‘I’m a sensitive guy,’ he told her in one correspondent.
 ‘I’m harmless.
 You could hurt me.’
-But when My Sister Sam was suddenly cancelled in the spring of 1988, Bardo’s attention began to wane and he soon turned to other popular teen stars such as Tiffany and Debbie Gibson, even travelling to New York in an attempt to meet the latter.
-Tiffany had become the teen sensation of the year with her number one rendition of I Think We’re Alone Now, while Gibson’s debut album Out of the Blue had achieved multi-Platinum status.
+But when My Sister Sam was suddenly cancelled in the spring of 1988, Bardo’s attention began to wane, and he soon turned to other popular teen stars such as Tiffany and Debbie Gibson, even travelling to New York in an attempt to meet the latter.
+Tiffany had become the teen sensation of the year with her number one rendition of I Think We’re Alone Now, while Gibson’s debut album, Out of the Blue, had achieved multi-Platinum status.
 Both had become regular fixtures of television shows and magazine covers around the country, and their record labels had marketed them as the girls-next-door, with Tiffany just fifteen-years-old when she first found success.
-But his fascination with Schaeffer still remained.
+But somewhere in his fractured mind, his fascination with Schaeffer still remained.

 The last film to be released during Schaeffer’s lifetime was Scenes from the Class Struggle in Beverly Hills, which would make its debut barely six weeks before her death.
 During a montage near the end of the picture, each of the principal characters awoke the next morning in bed with their respective lover, and when Bardo saw Schaeffer lying under the covers with co-star Ray Sharkey, he allegedly became enraged, considering her just ‘another Hollywood whore.’
 The role had required no nudity, with only lead actress Jacqueline Bisset baring her breasts, but seeing the girl of his dreams in bed with another man filled him with anger.
 By this point, he had already obtained Schaeffer’s address from the Anthony Agency in Tucson, who had sought her personal details through the Department of Motor Vehicles.
 But the agency believed the young man posed no threat to the young actress.
 ‘Rebecca Schaeffer was a low-risk victim.
 Although she was becoming famous, she lived a low-key lifestyle in an average, relatively safe neighbourhood.
 According to her friends and co-workers, she was well-liked, and her talent was greatly respected,’ wrote Joen E. Douglas and Mark Olshaker in their 1998 book Obsession.
 ‘Bardo was more resourceful and focused on the mission to kill Schaeffer than he had been with anything else in his life.
 In Arizona, you had to be twenty-one to purchase a firearm, so Bardo got an older brother to buy one for him.
 He wanted to make sure his attempt wasn’t a failure, so he got hollow-point cartridges, designed to expand as they penetrate.’